rkumar/rbcurse-tutorial/md/button.md

 # Buttons

-Although buttons are a core component, however the only example that uses all the various types of buttons is test2.rb which exists inside the rbcurse-extras project.
-I strongly suggest that you download that project from github, or install the gem and try out test2.rb.
-(TODO: extract field and button portion from test2.rb into an example in core).
+testbuttons.rb shows various buttons and their usage.
+This small example is taken from test2.rb which is in the rbcurse-extras project.

 ## Creating an action button